featureform/mcp-engine/examples/smack/README.md

 SMACK is a simple messaging service with a persistent message store using PostgreSQL.
 It's designed to work with the Model Context Protocol (MCP) Inspector for easy testing and interaction.

+## Overview

+SMACK is built on the MCP Engine, a secure implementation of the Model Context Protocol (MCP) with authentication support.
+While MCP standardizes interactions between AI models and external systems, early implementations lacked key features for security, scalability, and reliability.
+MCP Engine addresses these by integrating OAuth 2.1, ensuring secure and seamless communication.

+SMACK serves as a practical demonstration of the MCP Engine's capabilities by providing a basic yet functional messaging service.
+It highlights the importance of authentication and provides a hands-on experience with secure AI interactions.

+For a visual representation of the architecture and how SMACK integrates with the MCP Engine, please refer to the diagram below:

+This diagram illustrates the flow of data and the role of authentication in ensuring secure interactions within the SMACK service.

+We encourage you to explore SMACK to understand the critical role of authentication and scalability in MCP-based interactions and to experience firsthand the enhancements brought by the MCP Engine.

 ## Features

 - Persistent message storage using PostgreSQL